friendsofgo/killgrave/README.md

 Killgrave provides:

-* Easy way to create imposters files, using `json`
+* An easy way to create imposters files, using `json`
-* The possibility to validate your own [json schemas](https://json-schema.org/) for requests.
+* The possibility to validate requests against [json schemas](https://json-schema.org/).
 * Validation of requests headers.
-* Using regex to allow different parameters on headers and urls.
+* Using regex to allow different parameters in headers and urls.
-* Custom body and dynamic body responses
+* Custom body and dynamic body responses.
 * Using all content-types bodies, (`application/json`, `text/html`, `text/plain`, `image/jpeg`, etc. )
-* Configure the headers on body responses.
+* Configure response headers.
-* Configure your CORS server options.
+* Configure CORS.
 * Simulate network issues and server high loads with imposter responses delay.
 * Using configurable proxy server to call to the original server.
 * Run the tool using flags or using a config file.
-* Run your mock server using a watcher to not reload on each change.
+* Run your mock server using a watcher to reload on configuration changes.

 ## Concepts

 ### Imposters

-Maybe the most common concept inside of Killgrave tool are `imposters`.
-Imposters are the files that we use to configure how we want our server to respond.
+Imposters are the most important concept of the Killgrave tool.
+They define the rules that determine how the server should respond to a request.

-You can identify an `imposter` file on Killgrave because they must have the extension `.imp.json`.
+You can identify a Killgrave imposter file by their extension: `.imp.json`.

-You can learn more about how to configure imposters on the [Imposter Configuration Section](#imposter).
+You can learn more about how to configure imposters in the [Imposter Configuration Section](#imposter).

 ## Installing
-> :warning:  Even though Killgrave is a very robust tool and is being used by some companies on production environments, it's still in initial development.
+> :warning:  Even though Killgrave is a very robust tool and is being used by some companies in production environments, it's still in initial development.
 Therefore, 'minor' version numbers are used to signify breaking changes and 'patch' version numbers are used for non-breaking changes or bugfixing.
 As soon as v1.0.0 is released, Killgrave will start to use [`SemVer`](https://semver.org/) as usual.

 You can install Killgrave in different ways, but all of them are very simple: